Determining the lifetime of long-lived particles at the HL-LHC: Introduction

-We present ways to estimate the lifetime of LLPs considering various decay channels into different final states.
+In what follows we present ways to estimate the lifetime of LLPs considering various decay channels into different final states.
 We start with the simplest case of displaced leptons, continue with displaced jets and, eventually, study LLP decays involving invisible particles.
 Most of the analyses presented here can be applied to numerous LLP models involving such final states and also to several future colliders.
-Finally, we also study the prospect of the proposed MIP Timing Detector (MTD) \cite{Collaboration:2296612} in improving the determination of the LLP lifetime.
+Finally, we also study the prospect of the proposed MIP Timing Detector (MTD) \cite{MTD}, which will be included in the Phase-II upgrade of the CMS detector and will play a key role in improving the determination of the LLP lifetime during the HL-LHC runs.
+We should point out that at various stages we will allow for some leeway, in terms of the known quantities available to us, as well as potentially speculate on some uncertainties that will only be precisely estimated once the LHC resumes operation after the long shutdown 2 (LS2).

 The paper is organised as follows: In Sec.\ \ref{sec:llp_lifetime}, we start by recalling basic formulae related to the LLP lifetime and discuss why we restrict ourselves to LLP decays within the tracker.
-In Sec.\ \ref{sec:diff_decay}, we discuss why the LLP lifetime cannot be reconstructed through a naive exponential fit, we propose alternative approaches and we study how these can be used to estimate the lifetime for different LLP decay modes.
-Sec.\ \ref{sec:timing} is dedicated to a discussion of the MTD and how adding the timing information can improve the situation, not only concerning the lifetime estimation but also in order to identify the model by reconstructing the mass of the LLP in cases where the LLP decays involve invisible particles.
+In Sec.\ \ref{sec:diff_decay}, we discuss existing bounds on processes involving LLPs, we illustrate why the LLP lifetime cannot be reconstructed through a naive exponential fit, we propose alternative approaches and we study how these can be used to estimate the lifetime for different LLP decay modes.
+Sec.\ \ref{sec:timing} is dedicated to a discussion of the MTD and how adding timing information can improve the situation, not only concerning the lifetime estimation but also in order to identify the model by reconstructing the mass of the LLP in cases where the LLP decays involve invisible particles.
 Our conclusions are presented in Sec.\ \ref{sec:concl}.